helloyifan/yfjd01.github.io/ElasticSearch/ElasticSearchTerms.md

 # ElasticSearch

+## Document

+* In Elasticsearch data is stored as documents
+* A Document is similar to a row in relational database

 ## Index

 * An index is like a 'database' in a relational , it has a mapping which defines multiple types (which is a table)